-Additionally, Ralph Lauren launched its Women’s Polo line late in 2014.
+Furthermore, Ralph Lauren launched its Women’s Polo line late in 2014.
 The brand has been getting solid customer attention and offers the company the opportunity to expand its customer segment into another demographic.
-Ralph Lauren is unique among apparel based luxury brands in that it gets more revenue from its men’s business than from its women’s business.
-Additionally, its primary target audience is now rapidly aging and newer, fresher brands like Kate Spade and Tory Burch are capturing the imaginations of the younger generations.
+Additionally, its primary target audience is now rapidly aging, and newer, fresher brands, like Kate Spade and Tory Burch, are capturing the imaginations of the younger generations.
 The Polo for Women line offers the company the opportunity to address both concerns at once — it can increase its women’s business revenue collection and also penetrate a younger demographic.

 How Does Trefis Modelling Work?

 How do we get the historical numbers for this chart?

 Trefis has a team of in-house Analysts who gather historical data from company filings and other verifiable sources.
 When historicals are available, we explain how we got them at the bottom of the Trefis analysis section below.